-- 1. They may take an English course in his own country and must present proof of taking the course and passing it.
-The course may be in Adult Education, Continuing Education, college or from a personal tutor.
-Students must provide documentation such as a transcript, certificate, or letter.
-They may take the iTEP exam two months after the original test, free of charge. - 2.
-They may complete prescribed courses in the Grace ESL Program and pass post-program assessment.
+Upon submission of pertinent documents, they may take the iTEP exam again, free of charge.

+2. They may complete prescribed courses in the Grace ESL Program and pass post-program assessment.
 Grace School of Theology has a non-credit Academic ESL program.
 For more information, please refer to the section of this publication titled Non-Credit Programs or contact the Director of the ESL Program at fvillanueva@gsot.edu.